General Argyres-Douglas Theory: AD points from 6d theory

 There are two methods to calculate the central charges $a$ and $c$ of the AD theories constructed in this section.
 The first one is to use the following two formulas

-The second formula is valid for the weakly coupled free theories, we assume that this is also true for strongly coupled theory if we regard $n_v$ and $n_h$ as the effective number of vector multiplets and hypermultiplets.
-Notice that $n_v-n_h$ is just minus the dimension of "higgs" branch of the SCFT.
-This number is equal to the dimension of Coulomb branch of the mirror which is easy to calculate because there is a Lagrangian description .
+The second equation is valid for the weakly coupled free theories, we assume that this is also true for strongly coupled theory if we regard $n_v$ and $n_h$ as the effective number of vector multiplets and hypermultiplets.
+Notice that $n_v-n_h$ is just minus the dimension of ``Higgs" branch of the SCFT.
+This number is equal to the dimension of Coulomb branch of the mirror which is easy to calculate because the mirror has a Lagrangian description.
 The Coulomb branch dimension of the 3d mirror is $1$ for $(A_1, A_{N-1})$ theory for $N=2n$.
 Let's first apply the above formulas to $(A_1, A_{N-1})$ theory and get

 Solving above equations, we get

 For $(A_1, D_{N+2})$ theory and $N=2n$, we could do the similar calculation using the fact that the Coulomb branch dimension of the 3d mirror is 2:

 Solving it and we get the central charges